peterweckend/goodreads_application/README.md

 Both the client and the server log exceptions to the command line and to log files.
 The server's log files are located in `/goodreads_application/server/logs/serverLogs.log`.
 Similarly, the client's log files are located in `/goodreads_application/client/logs/clientLogs.log`.

+For any questions, feel free to contact me at peterweckend@gmail.com

 <hr/>

 ### Book Listing Exercise